Most ocean mapping surveys collect seafloor reflectivity (backscatter) along with bathymetry.

 offer little insight into where in the workflow the differences are generated.

-In addition, preliminary results of a software-inter-comparison working group have shown that each processing algorithm tends to adopt a distinct, unique workflow; this causes large disagreements even in the initial per-beam reflectivity values resulting from differences in basic operations such as snippet averaging and evaluation of flagged beams.
+In addition, preliminary results of the Backscatter Software Intercomparison Project (BSIP) have shown that each processing algorithm tends to adopt a distinct, unique workflow; this causes large disagreements even in the initial per-beam reflectivity values resulting from differences in basic operations such as snippet averaging and evaluation of flagged beams.

 Far from ideal, this situation requires a clear shift from the past closed-source approach that has caused it.
 As such, the Open Backscatter Toolchain (OpenBST) project aims to provide the community with an open-source and metadata-rich modular implementation of a toolchain dedicated to acoustic backscatter processing.